guldcoin/Docs/guld-sales-questions.md

 ## Blocktree vs Blockchain

-Though similar in some ways to the blockchain, our blocktree infrastructure is better in many ways:
+Though similar in some ways to the blockchain, our blocktree infrastructure is better in many ways.

 Similarities:

 - Both are immutable, & each change builds off previous change over linear time.
 -	Both are public records.
 Not all parts of the Guld blocktree are public, however the ledger is public.
 The difference: A blockchain is linear, whereas a blocktree, in data-structure terms, is a tree.
--	The tree has a root & an arbitrary number of branches (folders) & leaves (data items, i.e. files).
-A given branch can have arbitrary number of sub-branches, & so on, ad infinitum.
+- The tree has a root and an arbitrary number of branches (folders) & leaves (data items, i.e., files).
+A given branch can have arbitrary number of sub-branches, and so on, ad infinitum.

 Why the blocktree is better than blockchain:

 - Blocktree can host an infinite number of blockchains
--	Efficient Scalability
+- Efficient scalability
--	Controlled Security
+- Controlled security
 - Lower technological overhead cost

 ## The Guld Network